mapardo-lab/exerciseDLKeepcoding/README.md

 ### Quantitative features

-Finally, we visualize the distributions of the continuous variables: 'locationLon', 'locationLat' y 'xps'
+Finally, we visualize the distributions of the continuous variables: 'locationLon', 'locationLat' and 'xps'

 ## Data processing (2_DLA.ipynb)